Scottsboro, Alabama: The Scottsboro Boys

-The Scottsboro Boys Museum was opened in this city in February 2010.
+The Scottsboro Boys Museum and Cultural Center opened in this city in February 2010.

 Modern history

 In 1900, Scottsboro was home to about 1,000 residents.

 Beginning in 1908, a ferry began transporting passengers and automobiles to and from Sand Mountain.
-In 1928–1931, the Kansas City Bridge Company built the B.B.
-Comer Bridge, a long steel bridge that now connects the county seat to Sand Mountain, almost tripling the town's population.
+From 1928–1931, the Kansas City Bridge Company built the B. B. Comer Bridge, a 2,143 ft long steel bridge that connected the county seat to Sand Mountain, almost tripling the town's population.
 The bridge entered use in July 1930.
 By 2007, the aging structure was classified by the Alabama Department of Transportation as being a structurally deficient bridge with an overall rating of 7.7 out of 100.
-Construction of a replacement bridge commenced in October 2007, and was expected to be complete by 2012.
+Construction of a replacement bridge commenced in October 2007, and was completed by 2016.
 In 1932, a couple were wed on top of the bridge.
-The newlywed wife commented, "I wanted to be married where the light-blue water touches and meets with the light-blue sky…"

-In the 1980s, a second bridge was built to increase travel and reduce traffic on the B.B.
-Comer bridge.
+The newlywed wife commented, "I wanted to be married where the light-blue water touches and meets with the light-blue sky…" In the 1980s, a second bridge was built to improve travel and reduce traffic on the old bridge.
+The 1930s B.B.
+Comer Bridge bridge was demolished in 2016.

 In 1913, the city purchased approximately 30 acre for a water system on Sand Mountain.
 The first electric lights in Scottsboro became operational on January 21, 1916.
 Scottsboro's first hospital was established in 1923.

-In 1927, aviator Charles Lindbergh performed stunts in his famous plane the Spirit of St. Louis.
+In 1927, aviator Charles Lindbergh performed stunts in his plane The Spirit of St. Louis.
 In 1932, Scottsboro officially became a "city" when an act of the Alabama Legislature bestowed that title on towns with more than 2,000 inhabitants.
 Scottsboro's population at the time was about 2,304.

-In 1954, the courthouse was starting to deteriorate, so it was renovated and all the wooden walls were replaced with marble.
+By 1954, the courthouse had started to deteriorate.
+It was renovated. and all the wooden walls were replaced with marble.
 Because of the growth in population and demand, more rooms were added to expand offices for services such as automobile tags and land records.

-Since the early 1980s to the late 2000s, Scottsboro has seen substantial population growth and an economy moved away from its rural agrarian past to a more diversified one.
+Since the early 1980s to the late 2000s, Scottsboro has seen substantial population growth as the economy moved away from its rural, agrarian past to a more diversified one.
 Real estate in a small town environment and competitive state business tax rates both appealed to newcomers who bought homes and/or commuted to jobs in Chattanooga, Huntsville and Atlanta.